Techy08/Clas-of-card/VERCEL_DEPLOYMENT.md

 1. Verify your `DATABASE_URL` environment variable is correct
 2. Ensure your database is accessible from Vercel's servers
 3. Check if your database provider requires SSL connections
+4. Check the database connection pool settings (you may need to reduce the max connections for serverless)
+5. Make sure your database provider supports the serverless connection pattern (with frequent connections/disconnections)

+### Deployment Build Failures

+If your Vercel deployment fails during build:

+1. Check if the build script has execute permission: `chmod +x build-for-vercel.sh`
+2. Ensure the build script is compatible with Vercel's build environment
+3. Look at the build logs for specific errors
+4. Try building locally first and then deploying the pre-built assets

+### Function Size Limitations

+If you hit Vercel's function size limits:

+1. Optimize server dependencies, remove unnecessary packages
+2. Split large functions into multiple smaller functions
+3. Use dynamic imports for large libraries
+4. Consider using Vercel's Edge Functions for lightweight API routes

 ## Additional Resources